• Skip to primary navigation

 • Any special requirements needed for people such as those who are pregnant or have a disability.

-Employers are also required to do a DSE assessment when:
+Employers are also required to carry out a DSE assessment when:

 • A new workstation is set up.